jacknot/justin.duch.me/_posts/bye_france.md

 let climate change take care of France but that was only because I don't have any nukes.
 Unless...?

-## Parte Trois: Become World Leader
+## Part Trois: Become World Leader

 Unfortunately, wikiHow doesn't have a article on becoming a world leader so I'm kinda in the dark here.
 However, I've thought of a loophole!
 Do you